Top 5 Python Web Frameworks in 2023

 About – This framework makes an ideal choice to build an application that requires high performance and tons of concurrent users.

 It uses a non-blocking input-output asynchronous networking and solves the C10k issues, which means if the configuration is done properly then this framework can possibly handle 10,000 and more connections.

 Features of Tornado – Some of the main features that the tornado has, and make it a perfect choice are

 - Supports translation, localization, and Python-based web templating language.

 - Built-in support for user authentication.

 Category – The Dash belongs to "other" Python web frameworks.

 Require Version – 2.1

-About – It is an open source framework used to build the analytical web applications.
-The Dash framework makes the perfect choice for the data scientists who are less familiar with web application development.
+About – It is an open-source framework used to build analytical web applications.
+The Dash framework makes the perfect choice for data scientists who are less familiar with web application development.

 The applications developed by Dash are inherently cross-platform and mobile-friendly and in order to extend the capabilities of applications, the rich set of Flask Plugins can be used by the developers.